-Chai Lifeline is a leading international children’s health support network devoted to providing social, emotional, and financial assistance to children as well as their families, who are affected by life-threatening, serious and chronic illness.
+Chai Lifeline is a leading international children’s health support network devoted to providing social, emotional, and financial assistance to children and their families, who are affected by life-threatening, serious and chronic illness.
 From the moment of diagnosis, through the arduous months and years, families have discovered that we are a friend for life and we fight illness with love.
 Chai Lifeline is a highly client centered organization.
-Our Case Managers are our front-line professionals whose principal role is to cultivate supportive relationships with client families as well as implementing quality programs and services that fulfill Chai Lifeline’s mission.
-The case manager collaborates with colleagues throughout Canada and frequently function autonomously.
-An essential element of the case manager role is to maintain strong connections with families and anticipate their needs.
+Our Case Managers are our front-line professionals whose principal role is to cultivate caring and supportive relationships with client families, provide or arrange for support, guidance, therapeutic services, joyful experiences as well as quality programs and services that fulfill Chai Lifeline’s mission.
+The case manager collaborates with colleagues throughout Canada and frequently functions autonomously.
+An essential element of the case manager’s role is to maintain strong connections with families and anticipate their needs.
 Successful candidates must be self-motivated, a good communicator and passionate about our mission.
 The case manager reports to the Montreal Director.
-We offer a competitive salary, rewarding work and a magical culture.
+If you are looking for a fulfilling career in an amazing organization and working with supportive colleagues, then this is the job for you!
+Don’t be shy, apply.
+We offer a competitive salary, flexible work life, rewarding work and a magical culture.

 Primary responsibilities include:

 - Engaging in meaningful dialogue with families to nurture and comfort them and to understand their needs and challenges.
 This is done on a scheduled and ad-hoc basis.

 - Identification of service requirements for clients.
 Facilitating access to services and resources and monitoring client condition, progress and trajectory.